gsakkis/TileDB-Segy/README.md

-# tilesegy #
+# TileDB-Segy #

-Tilesegy is a small MIT licensed Python library for easy interaction with seismic data, powered by [TileDB](https://github.com/TileDB-Inc/TileDB).
+TileDB-Segy is a small MIT licensed Python library for easy interaction with seismic data, powered by [TileDB](https://docs.tiledb.com/).
 It combines an intuitive, [segyio](https://github.com/equinor/segyio)-like API with a powerful storage engine.

 ## Feature summary ##

 ### Available features  ###
   * Converting from SEG-Y and Seismic Unix formatted seismic data to TileDB arrays.
-  * Simple and powerful read-only API, closely modeled after segyio.
+  * Simple and powerful read-only API, closely modeled after `segyio`.
   * 100% unit test coverage.
   * Fully type-annotated.